KrivanRaulAdrian/api-blog-posts/README.md

 - Swagger: `composer require zircote/swagger-php`
 - Slugify: `composer require cocur/slugify`
 - PHP Stan: `composer require --dev phpstan/phpstan`
-- PHP Code Sniffer: `composer require squizlabs/php_codesniffer` - it will recognise that it needs to be added in the dev environment
+- PHP Code Sniffer: `composer require squizlabs/php_codesniffer` - it will recognize that it needs to be added in the dev environment